harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 Even under deployment, you can open the filter option and only enter service name and it will list all executions for the service.

-### We already have running workload deployed using rolling deployment in harness.
+### We already have running workload deployed using rolling deployment in Harness.
 But when we tried to change the deployment to canary, we face with following error.

-Apply manifest failed with error: The Deployment "sample-app" is invalid: spec.selector: Invalid value: v1.LabelSelector\{MatchLabels\:map[string]string\{"app":"sample-app", "harness.io/track":"stable", "release":"sample-app"}, MatchExpressions:[]v1.LabelSelectorRequirement(nil)}: field is immutable
+Apply manifest failed with error: The Deployment "sample-app" is invalid: spec.selector: Invalid value: v1.LabelSelector\{MatchLabels\:map[string]string\{"app":"sample-app", "Harness.io/track":"stable", "release":"sample-app"}, MatchExpressions:[]v1.LabelSelectorRequirement(nil)}: field is immutable

 Make sure the instance/deployment which was deployed as rolling is not present at the time when you are trying the canary in the cluster(You can manually delete the deployment) and then try again as looks like instance is running and we can not add extra label which gets added as part of canary.
 Or you can change the namespace so that new instance will be deployed to new namespace.

-### Kubernetes deployment is failing with error Invalid request: Failed to get namespace/ConfigMap/release-releaseid
-Looks like while trying to fetch the release configmap the command is failing try running the command directly to see the behaviour on delegate host kubectl get pods -n namespace kubectl describe configmaps release-releaseid

 ### We have triggers configured on branch push and pull request events in Harness from Github but we noticed on PR edits we get multiple executions triggered.
 Is there a way to have these events only trigger one build?